 So I’ve been a little negligent when it comes to being choosy about my alcohol when out.
 And it took me a while to overcome my denial that not all vodkas and gins are actually gluten-free, even though in theory, like many old world fare, their original production was very much so.

 But since this post on gluten-free beers was so popular, I thought it was worth doing some investigating.
-And I was surprised to find out that just because Grey Goose and Kettle are expensive, does not mean that they are wheat free.
+And I was surprised to find out that just because Grey Goose and Kettle are fancy, does not mean that they are wheat free.
 Oops.

-In order to maintain my status as semi-easy going party girl, I put together a list below of the best and most mainstream gluten-free liquor options available (one from each category – bourbon, vodka, gin, tequila, rum, etc.).
-Unless you’re in a desperate situation–like say, at a late night wedding after party in a hotel room with all of your college friends trying to continue the fun with one measly bottle of vodka and no mixers except for the jar of artisan honey you received as part of your welcome bag (which, for the record, tastes really delicious with vodka)–you should be able to find at least one of these liquors to sip on.
+In order to maintain my status as a semi-easy going party girl, I put together a list below of the best and most mainstream gluten-free liquor options available (one from each category – bourbon, vodka, gin, tequila, rum, etc.).
+Unless you’re in a desperate situation–like say, at a wedding after after party in a hotel room with all of your college friends trying to continue the fun with one measly bottle of vodka and no mixers except for the jar of artisan honey you received as part of your welcome bag (which, for the record, tastes really delicious with vodka)–you should be able to find at least one of these options to sip on.

 1. Makers Mark